 If you're looking to supplement another Sonos speaker, the Sub is a solid pick.
 It takes over lower sounds so your other speakers can focus on mids and highs.
 Features a sleek design that looks great in your home.

-Very expensive, especially considering that it is not a standalone speaker.
+Very expensive, especially considering that it isn't a standalone speaker.
 Setup is challenging.

 Premium standalone speakers have existed for years, but Sonos reinvigorated the product in 2005 by bringing listeners some key innovations.
 Not only do Sonos audio speakers deliver 360-degree sound (with round speakers broadcasting in every direction), they also build upon one another: if you have more than one Sonos speaker in your house, it’s possible to sync them to play the same music, so your favorite tunes are playing no matter where you spend your time.